 GoTriangle continues to add projects designed to enhance mobility, increase connectivity and promote sustainable development.
 Come grow with us!

-We currently have multiple openings for bus operators, paratransit operators and service attendants.
+We currently have multiple openings for transit operators, paratransit operators and service attendants.
 Candidates must have a Commercial Driver’s License Class B with Passenger Endorsement.
 Commercial Driver’s Permits are also acceptable.